madelegordi72/Power-Bi/README.md

 ## Steps
  ### Main Frame
-Ref 1 : Team Diagram
+ #### Ref 1 : Team Diagram

 <img src = "main_gui.png" alt ="Team Diagram" width ="1000"/>

+**My Insight:** As an aspiring race track owner, I'd like to let my clients interacte with the data.
+Instead of giving a paper print out in tables templates I will let you click around.
+Push and Play.
+--

 ### Lap Data
-Ref 2: Compartive Results
+#### Ref 2: Compartive Results

 <img src = "stats_gui.png" alt ="Compartive Results" width ="1000"/>

+**My Insight:** We can see being in a Team is different than placing first.
+This is a team effort as it is analytic timing with every opponent.
+--